istio/istio.io/content/blog/2018/istio-authorization/index.md

 you can specify the client identity as “user Alice calling from Bookstore frontend service”, in which case, you have a combined identity of the calling service (`Bookstore frontend`) and the end user (`Alice`).

+To achieve best security, we strongly recommend users to enable [Istio authentication features](/docs/concepts/security/#authentication), and use authenticated identities in Istio authorization policies.
 However, strongly authenticated identity is not required for using Istio authorization.
-Istio authorization work with or without identities.
+Istio authorization works with or without identities.
 If you are working with a legacy system, you may not have mutual TLS or JWT authentication setup for your mesh.
 In this case, the only way to identify the client is, say, through IP.
 You can still use Istio authorization to control which IP addresses or IP ranges are allowed to access your service.

 ## Examples